-The video lesson allows the children to represent the days of the week in American Sign Language (ASL), using hand and face movements.
+This language video lesson is designed for 3-6-year-old children.
+It allows the children to represent the days of the week in American Sign Language (ASL), using hand and face movements.

-How do you say ‘days of the week’ in ASL?
+How do You Say ‘Days of the Week’ in ASL?

 To say the word “days of the week, in ASL”: fold the dominant hand into an index-finger hand shape, then move it over the palm of the non-dominant hand.